About the Fellowship

 - or, a research software engineer who supports the work of researchers with software,

-- or, an advocate for best practice in software use for their research domain,
+- or, an advocate for best practice in software use for your research domain,

-- or, an individual in a facilitator role or leadership role in projects or organisations that make heavy use of research software.
+- or, an individual in a leadership role in projects or organisations that make heavy use of research software.